Alan Rickman as Hans Gruber, shrewd German terrorist leader and self-described “excellent thief”

 The jacket also has a welted breast pocket, jetted hip pockets, a ventless back, and padded shoulders with roped sleeveheads.
 All in all, very befitting for a flashy ’80s terrorist’s power suit.

 Much less is seen of the trousers, especially as Hans spends so much time behind a desk once he has taken control.
 They have side pockets and plain-hemmed bottoms with a full break.
-He wears them with a black leather belt with a gold single-claw buckle.
+He wears them with a black leather belt with a gold single-prong buckle.

 Hans wears a pale blue poplin dress shirt.
 The collar is slim with moderate spread, and the rounded cuffs close with a button.
 The front has a placket and a pointed-bottom pocket over the left breast.